-But I found myself going through s-e-v-e-r-a-l phones in search of the “golden” one.
+But I found myself going through quite a large selection of phones in search of the “golden” one.
 Not because they kept breaking (because they wouldn’t and I tried…lol), but because of other various reasons like lack of memory or sucking cameras.
-Out of the bunch that I have, I mostly used three of them in different capacities.
+Out of the bunch that I have, I have found three of them still useful in different capacities.
 Check this out.
 I use an LG M1V, a Microsoft Lumia 640, and

 The LG M1V is my primary phone now.
 It has 16gigs of RAM, good front and rear cameras, and can run the latest Android operating system.
 Oh, and it gets regular updates from the manufacturer.
 The last update actually somehow combined my storage card and memory together to make the management more efficient.
 Yay!
 I’ve dropped it like twenty times …unintentionally and it only got a little dent on the bottom left corner.